Home › Business Deductions › Moving Expenses Tax Deduction

 How to Deduct Moving Expenses From Your Taxes

 Sometimes, life requires a change.
 This can come in many forms, like a new house, job or a new city.
 Deciding to relocate for work is an exciting adventure, but it also comes with a long to-do list, and it can be costly.
-One pressing question many people have is "Are moving expenses tax deductible in 2022?"
+One pressing question many people have is "Are moving expenses tax deductible in 2023?"
 Until recently, relocating for work was more affordable thanks to the Internal Revenue Service's (IRS) moving tax deduction.
 In 2018, the IRS changed and updated a whole list of tax policies.
 One change did away with the moving expenses tax deduction, but certain states still permit the deduction on state tax returns.
-You may still qualify for the moving expense deduction 2022 and be able to take advantage of other tax deductions.
+You may still qualify for the moving expense deduction 2022 and be able to take advantage of other tax deductions like groceries, vehicle mileage and health insurance.

 Key takeaways